bartificer/programming-by-stealth/docs/pbs67.md

 5. Give the `<button>` the ARIA attributes `aria-haspopup="true" aria-expanded="false"`.
 6. Give the button an ID so we can use it as the ARIA label for the menu.

 With the trigger added, the next thing we need is the menu.
 This will consist of a container tag, again, usually a `<div>` with the class `.dropdown-menu`.
-To make the menu accessible it should use the `aria-labelledby` attribute to connect it to the trigger.
+To make the menu accessible, it should use the `aria-labelledby` attribute to connect it to the trigger.

-Within this new container we then add the buttons that will make up the menu’s contents.
+Within this new container, we then add the buttons that will make up the menu’s contents.
 Each of these buttons should have the class `.dropdown-item` and `type="button"`.

-Putting all that together we get the following simple example:
+Putting all that together, we get the following simple example:

 ```html
 <div class="dropdown">